MindscapeHQ/raygun4wordpress/README.md

 Introduced in 1.1.3, this provider will now send asynchronously on *nix servers (async sockets) resulting in a massive speedup - POSTing to Raygun now takes ~56ms including SSL handshakes.
 This behaviour can be disabled in code if desired to fall back to blocking socket sends.
 Async sending is also unavailable on Windows due to a bug in PHP 5.3, and as a result it uses cURL processes.
 This can be disabled if your server is running a newer environment; please create an issue if you'd like help with this.

+As of 1.9.0, you can now toggle asynchronous sending through the Raygun settings page in the admin dashboard.

 ## Multisite Support

 It is recommended to use the most recent version WordPress and PHP possible.
 This procedure should be first followed on a staging server that matches your production environment as closely as possible, then replicated live.